-- 106. The Board also inflicted significant damages upon FSC by approving the unreasonable and unfair Investment Advisory Agreement.
+- 106. The Board also inflicted significant damages upon FSC by approving the unreasonable and unfair IAA.
 The unfair terms of the agreement exacerbate the Company's issues with investor and analyst sentiment described above.
-As Wells Fargo analyst Jonathan G. Bock reported on May 12, 2015, the agreement's terms "disenfranchise institutional investors," citing as one of the "root issues of the problem" that "FSC still earns incentive fees despite losing investors money." - Advisory Agreement, FSC has paid tens of millions of dollars in excessive management fees to its advisor.
-In 2014 alone, the Company paid base management fees that were at least \$13 million to \$16 million-or at least 33%-greater than if the Investment Advisory Agreement had been in line with industry norms.
+As Wells Fargo analyst Jonathan G. Bock reported on May 12, 2015, the agreement's terms "disenfranchise institutional investors," citing as one of the "root issues of the problem" that "FSC still earns incentive fees despite losing investors money." - 107.
+Worse, due to the unreasonable terms the Board approved in the IAA, FSC has paid tens of millions of dollars in excessive management fees to its advisor.
+In 2014 alone, the Company paid base management fees that were at least \$13 million to \$16 million-or at least 33%-greater than if the IAA had been in line with industry norms.
 Further, due to the absence of a high watermark provision, FSC has paid millions in incentive fees to FSAM-including \$35 million in 2014 alone-for investment "gains" that failed to actually increase FSC's NAV and were often obtained in quarters when the Company actually suffered negative total returns. - 108.
 Finally, as a direct and proximate result of the Individual Defendants' actions, FSC has expended, and will continue to expend, significant sums of money.
 Such expenditures include, but are not limited to: - (a) costs incurred from defending and paying any settlement in the class actions for violations of federal securities laws; and - (b) costs incurred from compensation and benefits paid to the defendants who have breached their duties to FSC.